Homogeneous second-order descent framework: a fast alternative to Newton-type methods: An Adaptive HSODM for General Nonconvex optimization

-So far we have finished the discussion for the global convergence.
 Now we move on to the analysis of the local performance of the Adaptive HSODM, where we assume that the adaptive HSODM converges to a nondegenerate local minimum. \begin{assumption} The sequence $\{\xk\}$ generated by adaptive HSODM converges to $x^*$ such that

 where $H(x^*)\succ \mu I$ for some $\mu>0$. \end{assumption} Since $\xk \to x^*$ and the $H(x)$ is Lipschitz continuous, we have that